Old Athol High School: Description and history

 The Old Athol High School is located on a plateau above a bend in the Millers River, about 0.5 mi east of the downtown center of Athol.
 It is located on the north side of School Street, from which it is separated by a low stone retaining wall dating to the 19th century.
 Its H shape is oriented with one opening of the H to the south, and the other to the north.
 The right leg of the H has a widened northern end.
 Each of the wings is fronted by two bands of three sash windows on each level, which share stone sills and lintels and are divided within each group by panels of dark brick.
 The central pavilion has groups of four windows on either side of the main entrance, similarly styled except that the dividing panels are considerably narrower.
 The main entrance projects slightly, framed by a surround with Art Deco stylistic elements.

 The town's first high school was built on this site in 1856.
 A new school was built here in 1892, as part of a program for greatly expanding the town's schools in response to rapid population growth.
 Continued growth prompted the addition of the two wings in 1915, which were designed by George Funk and William Wilcox.
 The central pavilion was built in 1937 with funding support from the federal Public Works Administration, a Depression-era jobs program.
-This section was designed by J. William Beal and Sons, a firm working out of Boston with credit for a number of school designs in the state.
+This section was designed by J. Williams Beal, Sons, a firm working out of Boston with credit for a number of school designs in the state.
 The Art Deco style of this element, popular at that time, is extremely rare in Athol.
 In 1957, a new high school was built after the town joined with Royalston to form a combined school district, and this building was used as a junior high school.
 It was closed in 2003, and adapted for residential use as a senior living center in 2012.